 This is important because the retiree health insurance trust is used to pay the employers' portion of the blended premiums, not the employers' portion of the underlying retiree claims costs.
-In order to account for the employer provided OPEB benefit, as it is defined by GASB, the payments made by the retiree health insurance trust need to be adjusted to reflect the implicit subsidy (the difference between the retiree claims and the overall premiums).
+In order to account for the employer provided OPEB benefit, as it is defined by GASB, the payments made by the retiree health insurance trust need to be adjusted to reflect the implicit subsidy.
 Similarly, the employer contributions need to be adjusted to reflect the cost of the implicit subsidy.
 It's important to keep in mind that the implicit subsidy is an employer contribution.
 Because the implicit subsidy does not pass through the trust, it is considered a benefit payment that was paid "as it came due".

 For plans that use a blended premium structure, Illustrations B1-1 and B1-2 of Implementation Guide No. 2017-3 describe how a portion of the payments made on behalf of the active employees should be reclassified as benefit payments for retiree healthcare to reflect the retirees' underlying claims costs.
-Adjusting the explicit health care costs for active employees and retirees by the implicit subsidy estimates provided in this report is equivalent to the reclassification described in the Implementation Guide.
+These two illustrations are also consistent with the Basis of Conclusions that are provided in B49, B52, and B64 in Appendix B of GASB 75.
+Adjusting the explicit health care costs for active employees and retirees by the implicit subsidy estimates provided in this report is equivalent to the reclassification described in the Statement and Implementation Guide.

 To summarize, the distributions from the retiree health insurance trust pay the employers' portion of the blended premiums, not the employers' portion of the underlying retiree claims costs.
+This adjustment reflects the underlying cost of the benefits provided to retirees, which is how GASB defines the employer's OPEB benefit/liability.
 As a result, the benefit payments and contribution amounts disclosed for GASB Statement Nos.
 74 and 75 purposes need to include an adjustment related to the implicit subsidy.
-This adjustment is needed for contributions made during the measurement period (i.e. fiscal year ending June 30, 2022) and also for the purpose of the deferred outflow related to contributions made after the measurement date.
+This adjustment is needed for contributions made during the measurement period (i.e. fiscal year ending June 30, 2024) and also for the purpose of the deferred outflow related to contributions made after the measurement date.

-Implicit Subsidy

-Fiscal Year ending June 30, 2022 \$ 561,417

-Fiscal Year ending June 30, 2023 \$ 948,415 Estimated
+Fiscal Year ending June 30, 2024 \$ (374,879) Fiscal Year ending June 30, 2025 \$ (555,568) Estimated

-SECTION 2

-Accounting Exhibits
+Section 1: Executive Summary

+ACCOUNTING EXHIBITS

-Schedule of OPEB Expense as of June 30, 2022
+Schedule of OPEB Expense as of June 30, 2024

-1. Service cost \$ 5,605,263
+1. Service cost \$ 4,114,550

-2. Interest on the Total OPEB Liability 18,591,795
+2. Interest on the Total OPEB Liability 15,508,466

-3. Current period benefit changes 4,975,351
+3. Current period benefit changes 0

-4. Member contributions (229,575)
+4. Member contributions (395,542)

-5. Projected earnings on plan investments (15,293,985)
+5. Projected earnings on plan investments (16,076,546)

-6. Administrative expense 73,465
+6. Administrative expense 70,514

 7. Other changes in fiduciary net position 0

 8. Recognition of outflows (inflow) of

-resources - liability experience (3,940,205)
+resources - liability experience (22,430,181)

 9. Recognition of outflows (inflow) of

-resources - assumption changes 4,840,553
+resources - assumption changes 1,437,530

 10. Recognition of outflows (inflow) of

-resources - investment experience (922,247)
+resources - investment experience (3,675,508)

-12. OPEB Expense \$ 13,700,415
+11. OPEB Expense \$ (21,446,717)